Karla López

 Lopez migrated to Sweden with her parents in 1987 at the age of 10 as a political refugee during the Salvadoran Civil War and grew up in Uddevalla.
 She sat in parliament for the Green Party 2006–2007, where she was an alternate member of the Committee on Defence and Foreign Affairs Committee, and member of the Composite Foreign Affairs and Defence Committee from 18 October 2007.

-Lopez resigned from her parliamentary seat and left the party November 13, 2007 in protest against the party according to her description was unfathomable and that she did not get any opportunity to effectively engage in politics.
-The former group leader of the Green Party, Mikaela Valtersson, said that Lopez was profiled against the party line.
+Lopez resigned from her parliamentary seat and left the party November 13, 2007, in protest against the party's decision to agree that Sweden should send combat troops to international missions, despite it being contrary to a decision made at the party congress.
+At that time, Swedish combat troops were deployed in Afghanistan as part of the NATO-led ISAF (International Security Assistance Force).

-In 2010, López started a company called Karlima that sells organic clothing.
+In 2010, López started a company called Karlimar that sells organic clothing.